If you are producing work for the site, please read the below:

 Work should be delivered on or by the agreed deadline, within the agreed word count (which we tend to give as a range, as we have flexibility online; going a few hundred words above is fine, as it can be cut or run at longer length; filing less than the minimum word count is less than ideal).
 Deadline extensions are generally forthcoming: just ask!
 But don’t let deadline day go by in silence; write in to let us know if you need more time.

-- A word doc, or a link to a Google doc (edits will come back as a separate Google doc).
+• A word doc, or a link to a Google doc.

-- No double spaces!
-Or superflous spaces at the end of paragraphs.
+• U.S. spelling, AP style, Em dashes.
+No double spaces or extra spaces at the end of paragraphs.

-- No need for page numbers after quotes, or other academic reference footnotes (we’re not an academic publication), and we prefer to avoid footnotes in general.
+• No need for page numbers after quotes, or other academic reference footnotes.

-- Block quotes from the book under review are welcome, as are image ideas (copyright free).
+• Block quotes from the book under review are welcome.

 Revisions